 Here are some of the basics of long-term care insurance.

 In the US, over 100 companies offer long-term care insurance.
 Group coverage may be offered by your company as an optional benefit.
 Individual coverage, on the other hand, is a choice for people who are self-employed or unemployed, or work for a small company that does not offer it.

 When buying long-term care insurance, shop carefully.
 Be sure you understand the details of the plan and are confident you are choosing a plan that works for you.

-These policies generally pay for the help you may need during a prolonged period of disability due to physical or cognitive impairments, such as stroke or Alzheimer's disease .
+These policies generally pay for the help you may need during a prolonged period of disability due to physical or cognitive impairments, such as stroke or Alzheimer dementia.
 This may include standard home care, adult day care, nursing homes, assisted living, and management services that help monitor and arrange for care.
-The plans may also cover adult day care and "respite" care when your regular caregivers need time away.
+The plans may also cover adult day care and respite care when your regular caregivers need time away.

-The insurance usually covers both "skilled" and "unskilled" care.
-Skilled care refers to health professionals—doctors, nurses, licensed therapists, etc. “Unskilled” care generally refers to untrained individuals hired to help with dressing, eating, going to the toilet, and other activities of daily living (also known as ADLs).
+The insurance usually covers both skilled and unskilled care.
+Skilled care refers to health professionals—doctors, nurses, licensed therapists, etc. Unskilled care generally refers to untrained individuals hired to help with dressing, eating, going to the toilet, and other activities of daily living.